kojoidrissa/random_notes/deploy.md

 BOTH of these seemed to diverge, where one would've expected two tutorials with the same end goal to CONVERGE.
 I couldn't get them to work, but what do you expect when you mix and match.
 There are clearly things I don't understand about deployment.
 But after 3-4 hours of no results, I need to move on.

+BUT!
+This [scp tutorial](http://www.hypexr.org/linux_scp_help.php) was helpful, just in general.
+I hated using nano on the remote host.